 Returns the block pointed to by ptr to the zone.
+Free(zone, ptr)

-Performs a consistency check on the zone data structure.
+CheckZone(zone) Performs a consistency check on the zone data structure.

 3.8.
 The Basic File System

 A set of procedures for driving the disk hardware for Diablo Model 31 and 44 disk cartridges is included in the operating system.
 These functions are documented in the "Disks" documentation, appended to this manual.